 Now, Mindvalley celebrates Black History Month, too, as a way to celebrate and include all of our community.
 Unity is not just about understanding our similarities.
 Unity is also a way to honor what makes us unique.

-At Mindvalley Headquarters, we dedicate days of the year to celebrating the different cultures that make up the team.
+At Mindvalley Headquarters, several days of the year is dedicated to celebrating the different cultures that make up the team.
 That includes India Day, North America Day, and LGBTQ Day.

 Ultimately, we believe what Cheyenne Diaz says in Why Black History Month Should Be History (But Isn’t Yet),

 When we give a voice to people of color, all of our worlds open up.
 All of our experiences expand.
-And we’re able to challenge stereotypes and beliefs that people have in a way that’s safe and positive.
+And we’re able to challenge stereotypes and beliefs that people have in a way that’s safe and positive.— Cheyenne Diaz